-The new DEA site uses to provide free and open satellite data products for governments, industry and the wider community.
+The new DEA site uses modern to provide free and open satellite data products for governments, industry and the wider community.
 The satellite data and products from DEA are crucial to inform and guide government policy and to allow industries to make better decisions and innovate new products and services.

 Digital Earth Australia is much more than a website — it's a platform that allows users to discover, identify and consume Australian earth data.
 DEA provides a range of products, tools and services based on satellite data, primarily and satellites.

 This Open Data Insights, the first of a two-part series, provides a high-level overview of the Digital Earth Australia platform, the data and tools, including:

 - The Open Data Cube, the platform that powers DEA

 - Earth observation data, tools and services

 - The DEA Map

 The DEA platform

 The Digital Earth Australia platform is powered by Open Data (ODC), an open-source software project (using new computing infrastructures, technologies and data architectures) for managing and analysing geospatial data.
 At its core, the ODC is a software library and set of command line tools.